particle-iot/docs/src/content/support/particle-tools-faq/local-build.md

 particle flash YOUR_DEVICE_NAME target/blinkled.bin
 ```

-Or, with the device in DFU mode (blinking yellow)
+Or, with the device in DFU mode (blinking yellow).
+DFU mode is the recommended method of flashing over USB.

 ```bash
 particle flash --usb target/blinkled.bin